 In a Q & A session after a performance, an audience member asked, “Where did the idea for this come from?”
 Without hesitation I replied, “It’s autobiographical.”
-The audience laughed, but in a sense, what I said was true.
+The audience laughed, but in a sense, it was true.

-Okay, maybe it was a little exaggerated.
-I suppose if you came over for dinner, and I opened the door and let you in, probably after I went to the kitchen and came back with the food, I would still remember why you were there.
+Maybe I exaggerated a little.
+If you came over for dinner and I opened the door and let you in, probably after I went to the kitchen and came back with the food, I would still remember why you were there.

-Mornings are a good example.
-When I first wake up, and especially before coffee, it’s easy to bumble about the house like a giant ball bearing in a pinball machine.
+When I first wake up in the morning, and especially before coffee, it’s easy to bumble about the house like a giant ball bearing in a pinball machine.
 “Where am I?
 How did I get here?
 What am I supposed to be doing?”

 Perhaps that seems exaggerated too, but it’s definitely true for me that when my mind goes elsewhere to handle all the other tasks that make up a life, it has to be brought back to the world of the writing project.
 It’s not always easy, and it takes time.
 Re-reading, re-evaluating, re-deciding.
 It can feel as lengthy as the writing itself.
 The more time and events have passed between writing sessions, the longer it can take to get back into it.